andrewcbuensalida/node-mongodb-todo/README.md

 to check inside container, docker exec -it <container id> bash to install docker-compose on linux, https://docs.docker.com/compose/install/

-for environment variables, have to set it in ec2 by creating .env in ec2, then open .profile, then at the bottom. add set -o allexport; source ~/.env; set +o allexport just watch https://www.youtube.com/watch?v=9zUHg7xjIqQ at 4:13:07
+for environment variables, have to set it in ec2 by creating .env in ec2, then open .profile, then at the bottom add, set -o allexport; source ~/.env; set +o allexport just watch https://www.youtube.com/watch?v=9zUHg7xjIqQ at 4:13:07

 .dockerignore is to ignore files furing the build.

+install docker for ubuntu with https://get.docker.com/ sometimes have to use sudo before a docker command. if thats the case, https://stackoverflow.com/questions/48957195/how-to-fix-docker-got-permission-denied-issue to solve. need to install docker-compose on ubuntu too, dont forget. and also docker swarm init.

+build in the docker-compose refers to dockerfile. docker-compose overrides dockerfile if --build is used. in the docker-compose command, placing of the options(aka flags) is important. the -f flag should be between docker-compose and file name, then up, then -d. when doing docker-compose up without specifying -f, default will run docker-compose.yml, even if there's docker-compose.prod.yml. can add more than one -f as long as indentation is correct. docker stack deploy runs the deploy section in docker-compose

+before running docker stack deploy (aka docker swarm), image has to be built already. running docker-compose up when there's a deploy section in docker-compose file runs the deploy. and cant have container_name if it has a deploy section. also, running deploy via docker-compose up doesnt show stack info, although it does deploy and replicate. no such thing as 'any' for restart policy so changed it to always dont even need to specify port in docker-compose nodeservice. actually you shouldnt if scaling via deploy replicas. cant have restart policy in swarm mode.